Sign In Register

 Is Whitehorse a Good Place to Live?

-Based on current data, Whitehorse receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, high obesity rates.
+Based on current data, Whitehorse receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low crime rates, abundant sunshine.
+Areas to be aware of include above-average unemployment, an elevated poverty rate, a high uninsured rate.
 Whitehorse offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs